kbuzzard/xena/canonical_isomorphism/canonical.md

-# what is a canonical isomorphism?
+# What is a canonical isomorphism?

 Mathematicians (by which I mean ZFC-speakers) have an intuitive idea of a "canonical isomorphism", and an intuitive idea of "transport de structure",